EOMMINHO/tower-server/README.md

 - Modbus register number
 - 1000: The current process temperature by tenths of degree.
 - 1001: The current set temperature by tenths of degree.

+## How to use

+Select the temperature and the speed of motor.
+The minimum and maximum of them are fixed.
+The current status of them will be shown.

+The PID controlling of motor is not yet deployed and will be developed after getting a laser micrometer.

+### Environment Configuration

+There is **.env** file in the root directory.
+Change the environment variables to configure your own machine.

+- STEPPER1_DEV : the preform stepper device path
+- STEPPER1_BAUD : the preform stepper device baud-rate
+- STEPPER2_DEV : the fiber stepper device path
+- STEPPER2_BAUD : the fiber stepper device baud-rate
+- HEATER_DEV : the heater device path
+- HEATER_BAUD : the heater device baud-rate
+- HEATER_SLAVE : the heater device Mosbus slave number

+### REST API

+We use REST API to update current state of motor and heater.

+#### 1. Stepper motor

+GET http://serverName:portNumber/api/stepper: returns the current status of motors

+POST http://serverName:portNumber/api/stepper, body: { speed1: Number, direction1: String, speed2: Number, direction2: String, stop: Boolean }: updates the current status of motors

+- The speed must be lower than 300 REV/MIN for reliable operation.

+#### 2. Heater

+GET http://serverName:portNumber/api/temperature: returns the current temperature of heater with tenths of degrees

+POST http://serverName:portNumber/api/temperature, body: { temp: Number }: updates the set points with tenths of degrees

+- The temperature must be lower than 400 degrees celsius for reliable operation

 ## Further Inquiry